sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 The plugins are provided through a secure gateway to any authorized plugin user.

 = Does the Extension Manager need to stay activated in order to run the plugins? = Yes.
-The Extension Manager supplies its own plugin activation management system apart from the WordPress core one.
+The Extension Manager supplies its own plugin activation management system apart from WordPress core.

-= Are there MultiSite network SEO plugins? =
+= Are there WordPress MultiSite network SEO plugins? = They're planned!
-They're planned!
-This plugin requires a separate network license in order to run them.

 = If I'm using a MultiSite network, do I need to activate the plugins site by site? = You're able to choose.
 In network mode, only the super admin can download extensions.
 Only the downloaded extensions will be shown within the sub-site activation page.
 Only admin users of those sites can activate the plugins, and only when the Plugins menu is active, see [filters](https://wordpress.org/plugins/the-seo-framework-extension-manager/other_notes/) for expanded options.
+Please note that this plugin requires a network license in order to get any premium extension in network mode.
+In single site mode a single license is required.

+TODO:
+This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.

 = Does my website support this plugin? =
 If it doesn't, it will tell you why.
 Otherwise, you're good to go!